kishansinha181/my-robo-friends/README.md

-# robofriends
+# My - ROBOFRIENDS

-Tutorial for React
+This project was made using ReactJS.

-To run the project:
+To run it in your system:

 1. Clone this repo
-2. Run `npm install`
+2. Navigate to the folder and hit `npm install`
-3. Run `npm start`
+3. Hit `npm start` to launch in your localhost.